jalexxx/--/README.md

-# -- A game project that was inspired by spirited away - the studio ghbili film
+# -- A game project that was inspired by spirited away - the studio ghbili film, its a 2d platform game which the basic mechniasms of backward,forward, up and jump movements.
+Which the charcters collects collectables ad try to suprass the enemeies it encounters in order to collect the collectables.